🌑 CURIOUS ABOUT SHADOW WORK? → DOWNLOAD THE FREE STARTER KIT

 How do you know if shadow work is working?

-Signs that shadow work is working include increased self-awareness, recognizing emotional triggers more quickly, and changes in patterns or reactions.
-Many people also feel more compassion toward themselves and others.
+Signs that shadow work is working often include increased self-awareness, recognizing emotional triggers more quickly, understanding your reactions more clearly, and noticing shifts in recurring patterns.
+Many people also experience greater self-compassion, healthier relationships, and a stronger sense of emotional balance over time.

 What are examples of shadow work?

-Examples include journaling about emotional triggers, reflecting on relationship patterns, exploring childhood experiences, and answering self-reflection questions that reveal hidden beliefs.
+Examples of shadow work include journaling about emotional triggers, reflecting on recurring relationship patterns, exploring childhood experiences, examining self-sabotaging behaviors, identifying limiting beliefs, and answering self-reflection questions designed to uncover unconscious patterns.

 Can shadow work help with anxiety or emotional patterns?

-Shadow work can help you understand the emotional patterns that contribute to anxiety and self-sabotage.
-By bringing these patterns into awareness, you can respond with more clarity and regulation.
+Shadow work can help you understand the emotional patterns, fears, beliefs, and protective responses that may contribute to anxiety.
+By bringing these influences into awareness, many people find it easier to respond with greater clarity, self-understanding, and emotional regulation.

 How often should you do shadow work?